Battle of Najaf (2004): Background

+This April 2004 incident was an early engagement in a wider conflict.
+Intense fighting in Najaf, including U.S. Marine ground assaults, would re-erupt and continue throughout August 2004 as part of the First Battle of Najaf.

 On 31 July 2004, the 11th Marine Expeditionary Unit, under the Polish-led Multinational Division Central-South (MND-CS), assumed operational control of An Najaf and Al-Qadisiyyah provinces from Task Force Dragon, which was composed of elements of the 1st Infantry Division.
 Task Force Dragon had earlier (June 2004) relieved the 2nd Armored Cavalry Regiment who had been extended twice in Iraq.
 A platoon from the 66th Military Police company had been in Najaf since March and was one of the only American units in Najaf before this time.
 The platoon was working with the Iraqi Police to rebuild and train the police force in this area and was under siege along with soldiers from the El Salvadorian Army until the 2nd Armored Cavalry Regiment arrived.

 The MEU and the Mahdi Army first exchanged fire on 2 August.
 A patrol by Combined Anti-Armor Team (CAAT) Alpha, Weapons Company, 1st Battalion, 4th Marines (1/4) approached a maternity clinic located directly across the street from the home of Muqtada al-Sadr on the outskirts of the city.
 The clinic was in an area authorized for U.S. presence under a June cease-fire agreement brokered between coalition forces and Muqtada Sadr by the governor of Najaf, other local civic leaders, and the Bayt al-Shia (the informal council of senior Shia clerics).
 The Marines reported over 70 enemy dead after nearly an hour of fighting.
 The Mahdi Army kept a steady resupply of men and weapons coming out of the Wadi-us-Salaam cemetery.
 CAAT Alpha faced mortars, RPGs (Rocket Propelled Grenades) and small arms fire with one Marine wounded until the unit ran low on ammunition.
 1/4's Bravo Company was sent in on 7-ton trucks to provide covering fire for CAAT Alpha.
 Both sides withdrew to their respective strongholds soon afterwards.

 Akram al-Kaabi, the founder and leader of Harakat Hezbollah al-Nujaba, said that the IRGC and Lebanese Hezbollah helped the militant forces of the Mahdi Army in this battle.
 He said that IRGC and Hezbollah officers were present on the ground and helped during the battle.